 Glitch Aesthetics – Independent Task Pt.1

-I then used the layouts above to produce vector visuals in Adobe illustrator which I would then go onto using as a source for glitching.
+I then used the layouts above to produce vector visuals in Adobe illustrator which I would then go onto use as a source for glitching.

-Using the program we wrote in Processing 13, I managed to create some glitch visuals which I then took into Adobe Photoshop and edited till I was happy with the outcome.
+Using the program we wrote in Processing 13, I managed to create some glitch visuals which I then took into Adobe Photoshop and edited until I was happy with the outcome.

-The first image I imported I wanted to play around the the curves and levels.
+The first image I imported I wanted to play around the curves and levels.

 This screenshot shows the aesthetic of the image after applying levels and playing around with the sliders until I thought I was happy with it.